This is a video about a barn owl nest where baby owls are hatching.

-Downstairs, one questions for the reearchers is: how long are their wings?
+Downstairs, one questions for the researchers is: how long are their wings?
 Are they healthy?
 To find out, they are weighed.
 Yes, they are healthy.
 One weighs 340g.

 The rings go around their legs.

-One barn owl, ringed in this area, was later found in the Ukraine.
+One barn owl, ringed in this area, was later found in Ukraine.
 Others in southern France and Spain.
-Barn owls do not have seasonal migration; but sometmes, they fly long distances until there is a place which they like.
+Barn owls do not have seasonal migration; but sometimes, they fly long distances until there is a place which they like.

 One of the juvenile owls is a darker colour form than the others.